 DeANN, looking great as always, gets all of the GAZZARRI attention during this performance from the intro onwards until the end.

 July of 1965 was an exciting time to be an aspiring go-go dancer in southern California.
 All of the competing music / dance shows (Hullabaloo, Shivaree, Shindig) had go-go dancers, some of whom had only recently been hired.
 In the case of HOLLYWOOD A GO-GO producer AL BURTON was actively recruiting new GAZZARRI talent most likely on account of ROBERTA TENNES having left (moving over to Where The Action Is which debuted a month earlier) and core dancer DALE VANN'S departureshortly before the Hawaii trip only a few weeks prior.
 That left openings.
 And AL was known for going after pretty girls who frequented the local clubs.
 If you could go-go in a club chances are you could go-go in front of a camera.
 It all added up to a perfect opportunity for local girls to audition and get a shot at appearing on some episodes.
 As best as we can determine ALbrought in four new girls in July who actually appeared on an episode.
 SHELLEY and MILLIEfirst appeared on the next episode.
-"Mystery dancers" # 2 and # 5 first appeared on episode # 31 and were there through episode # 37.
+JOANNA HILL and "mystery dancer" # 5 first appeared on episode # 31.
 Our "mystery dancer" # 3 made her last appearance on this episode and had been on the show since episode # 21.

 This was the episode that featured performers using a dead microphone for effect.
 Dead except for the first few seconds of Glenn's other performance on this episode (see previous capsule above).